gcfrench/shinystore/README.md

 -   **display image module** displays the species image and link to original species image.
 -   **display plot module** displays and download the species plot and select data points using the brush option functionality.
+Width and height of the image can be altered using input controls in a modal dialog.
 -   **display table module** displays and downloads the species table.

 Shiny